Market Review: Completed

 Stage one was completed in November 2017.
 This first stage addressed primarily technical issues and market framework changes stemming from the new Emergency frequency control scheme Rule, including the new category of protected contingency event in the FOS.
 At the conclusion of stage one, the Panel made a new version of the FOS, effective 14 November 2017.The changes made in this new version of the FOS included:

-- implementation of changes already made to the NER, through the Emergency frequency control schemes rule.
+- implementation of changes already made to the National Electricity Rules, through the Emergency frequency control schemes rule.

 - clarification and further guidance as to how AEMO operates the power system, particularly as this relates to managing different kinds of contingency events.